-Area of research: My research was related to my Peace Corps service in the Comarca Ngäbe-Buglé, Panamá.
-I looked at local perceptions of a food security project implemented by FAO of the United Nations and the national agricultural agency of Panama (MIDA).
+Area of research: My research is related to my Peace Corps service in the Comarca Ngäbe-Buglé, Panamá.
+I am looking at local perceptions of a food security project implemented by FAO of the United Nations and the national agricultural agency of Panama (MIDA).

 Previous degrees and where earned: